nealenssle/nealenssle.github.io/pages/readme.md

 - This is more about shades of gray than black/white...
 - What is your level of confidence here?
 - When do you think you might be able to realistically get this done?
+- Do we have tests for this?
+- Can you draw me a picture of how that works?
 - What could possibly go wrong?
 (Note: Sarcasm!).

 <a class="anchor" name="do-anchor"></a>

 ## Things you will probably see me do

+- Asking lots of questions until I understand.
 - Having lots of one-on-one meetings with folks on my teams (directs and indirects).
 - Having lots of one-on-one meetings with key folks in the organization (so I can help my teams).
 - Showing up to stand-up most days, and as many team ceremonies as possible.
-- Trying not to run meetings or ceremonies unless I'm actually the best person to do so.
+- Delegating the running of meetings or ceremonies unless I'm actually the best person to run them.
-- Asking lots of questions until I understand.
 - Asking for commitments (ballparks and rough estimates are almost always fine).
 - Reading code and sometimes offering gentle opinions or asking questions about it.
-- Asking you for feedback (on me, on the team, on the process, etc.).
+- Asking for feedback (on me, on the team, on the process, etc.).
 - Giving positive and constructive feedback privately.
+- Trusting people by default.
 - Assuming positive intent.
 - Assuming that you'll get things done when you said you'd get things done.
-- Trusting people by default.
 - Owning outcomes when things go wrong.

 <a class="anchor" name="do-not-anchor"></a>